Harmon Rabb: Personal life

 Harmon Rabb, Jr. lives in a small Washington, D.C. loft apartment north of Union Station that he renovated himself.
 During the first few seasons of JAG, he smokes Cuban cigars occasionally but then later quit as he did not like being addicted to them.
 He owned a classic red 1969 Corvette, but it was stolen; he would later recover the car frame.
-He later "rebuilt" it (the steering wheel was all he had left from his original car) with help from his friend Commander Sturgis Turner, whom he met during their academy days, Harm once thought the car had been stolen, but Sturgis had taken it from his garage to get a new top placed onto it.
+He later "rebuilt" it (the steering wheel & gearshift knob was all he had left from his original car) with help from his friend Commander Sturgis Turner, whom he met during their academy days, Harm once thought the car had been stolen, but Sturgis had taken it from his garage to get a new top placed onto it.
 Later, it suffered damage from a collision with an old woman attempting insurance fraud.

 Harm owns a vintage Boeing-Stearman Model 75 plane that he named "Sarah" after his paternal grandmother.
 He likes to take friends up flying when he's not working.

-Rabb likes olives, organic noodles (he eats at Ho's Organic Noodles) and Thai food.
 Rabb does not own a television and plays guitar to relax at home.
 Rabb has several girlfriends throughout the series, but by the end of the final season, he and Mac finally confront their feelings for one another.
 It is later revealed in 2019 that they mutually ended their relationship, but that neither had moved on.